ma-ku/homebridge-elero-stick/README.md

 ## Configuration

 Add the platform in `config.json` in your home directory inside `.homebridge`.
+Alternatively you can use the Config UI to change the values

 ```js
     "platforms": [